Mamesa-El/Mamesa-El/README.md

   <br/>

-  **Description**:: Utilize PostgreSQL database to store ACME customers' data and python to evaluate the best predictor of sales (location, holidays, menus).
+  **Description**: Utilize PostgreSQL database to store ACME customers' data and python to evaluate the best predictor of sales (location, holidays, menus).
 I determined that the weekend of a holiday resulted in actual sales being 31% below the expected sales.

   **Language**: Python, SQL <br/>
   **Code Management**: GitHub, Jupyter Notebook, PostreSQL